ribesstefano/Mapping-Multiple-LSTM-Models-on-FPGAs/README.md

-# HLS SVD
+# HLS-SVD

-## Overview

-This project includes the HLS implementation and the approximation algorithms included in the paper "Mapping Multiple LSTM models on FPGA".
+This project includes SVD-based approximation algorithms for compressing deep learning models.
+It also include the accelerator modules exploiting such approximation mechanism.
+The accelerators code has been developed in HLS targeting Xilinx FPGAs.

+If you plan on using any of the code in this repository, please cite:

+> S. Ribes, P. Trancoso, I. Sourdis and C. -S. Bouganis, "Mapping Multiple LSTM models on FPGAs," 2020 International Conference on Field-Programmable Technology (ICFPT), 2020, pp. 1-9, doi: 10.1109/ICFPT51103.2020.00010.

+**Disclaimer: The repository is not actively updated and might contain additional experimental features which are not described in the aforementioned paper.
+Such features might include untested code.**

 ### SVD Approximation Algorithm

 The approximation algorithms are in the `python/` folder.

+---

 ## Requirements